ajborka/nvda_developer_toolkit/README.md

 ## Known issues

+* DTK only honors configuration profiles.
+It will not automatically disable itself when switching windows.
 * Users are not automatically notified of the enabled/disabled state of the add-on's features when switching between configuration profiles.
 * The font information when pressing F is messy, and will get fixed in a future version.